 2272.
-CaRFG Phase 3 Standards for Qualifying Small Refiners.
+CaRFG Phase 3 Standards for Small Refiners.

 CaRFG Phase 3 standards for qualifying small refiners.
-In place of the CaRFG Phase 3 standards set forth in section 2262, a qualifying small refiner may elect to have a final blend of California gasoline supplied from the small refiner's refinery subject to the “small refiner CaRFG Phase 3 standards,” which are identical to the CaRFG Phase 3 standards in section 2262 except that:
+In place of the CaRFG Phase 3 standards set forth in section 2262, a small refiner may elect to have a final blend of California gasoline supplied from the small refiner's refinery subject to the “small refiner CaRFG Phase 3 standards,” which are identical to the CaRFG Phase 3 standards in section 2262 except that:

 (i) the flat limit for benzene content is 1.00 percent by volume (vol.%) instead of 0.80 vol.%,